-Some of the Crowe personnel involved in preparing this report may be members of a professional scheme approved under Professional Standards Legislation such that their occupational liability is limited under that Legislation.
+Some of the Crowe personnel involved in preparing this document may be members of a professional scheme approved under Professional Standards Legislation such that their occupational liability is limited under that Legislation.
 To the extent that applies, the following disclaimer applies to them.
-If you have any
+If you have any questions about the applicability of Professional Standards Legislation to Crowe's personnel involved in preparing this document, please speak to your Crowe adviser.